AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/introduction/rapid-development-environments.md

 #13: delete completed for osgi-config com.adobe.granite.csrf.impl.CSRFFilter on author - done by karl at 2022-09-12T22:01:01.955Z
 #14: delete completed for osgi-config com.adobe.granite.csrf.impl.CSRFFilter on publish - done by karl at 2022-09-12T22:01:12.979Z
 ```

+For more information and demonstration, see the [how to use RDE commands](https://experienceleague.adobe.com/docs/experience-manager-learn/cloud-service/developing/rde/how-to-use.html) video tutorial.

 ## Reset {#reset-rde}